rachid43/CareerCopilot/replit.md

 - New `userInvitations` table for tracking email invitations
 - Enhanced storage interface with user management methods

+### Internationalization Features

+The application now supports Dutch and English languages:

+#### Language System
+- **Default Language**: Dutch (Nederlands) for all regular users
+- **Language Switching**: Users can toggle between Dutch and English via language selector
+- **Superadmin Exception**: Admin panel remains in English for consistency
+- **Persistent Preference**: Language choice is saved in localStorage

+#### Implementation Details
+- Comprehensive translation system with `useLanguage` hook
+- Translation files for all UI components and messages
+- Language selector component in main navigation
+- Dutch translations for forms, buttons, messages, and notifications

+#### Translation Coverage
+- Main navigation and headers in Dutch
+- All form fields and placeholders translated
+- AI mode descriptions and instructions
+- Error messages and toast notifications
+- File upload instructions and validation messages

-The application prioritizes user experience with a clean, accessible interface while maintaining robust backend processing for document handling and AI integration, now enhanced with comprehensive user management capabilities.
+The application prioritizes user experience with a clean, accessible interface while maintaining robust backend processing for document handling and AI integration, now enhanced with comprehensive user management capabilities and full Dutch language support.